mcbottcher/my_docs/_sources/index.rst.txt

    :caption: Contents:

 .. note::
-    This project is under active development :)
+    This project is under active development!

 Check out the :doc:`usage` section for further info. :)